Administrative Procedure 110

 - Each school may establish a separate advisory group for parents of children enrolled in an Early Childhood Services program at the school, or the SC may establish a process for these parents to be members of the SC.

 - In order to facilitate any fundraising activities for the school that require a non-profit status, the SC may choose to work with a registered society:

-- School Councils, registered societies, and principals are encouraged to work collaboratively on Principal-approved initiatives.
+- School councils, registered societies, and principals are encouraged to work collaboratively on Principal-approved initiatives.

 - Principals shall approve the acceptance of funds provided to the school.

-- The SC provides parents and the school community with a means to consult with and provide advice to the Principal on matters pertaining to the school and its operations, including the School Education Plan, subject to the provisions of the School Act.
+- The SC provides parents and the school community with a means to consult with and provide advice to the Principal on matters pertaining to the school and its operations, including the School Education Plan, subject to the provisions of the Education Act.